 Prepare a double crust pie pastry and refrigerate until needed.
-(See link in notes)

 In a medium saucepan mix together 1 cup of sugar, cornstarch, cinnamon and boiling water.
 Bring the sugar mixture to a boil over medium heat.
 Boil 5 minutes stirring occasionally until thickened.
-Remove from the heat and add the blackberries and any accumulated juices.
+Remove from the heat and add the blackberries and any accumulated juice.
 Stir gently until the blackberries release some juice.
 Set aside.

 Spoon half the blackberry mixture into the prepared pan.
-Top with the pre-baked pastry square, then all the remaining blackberry mixture.
+Top with the pre-baked pastry square, then add all the remaining blackberry mixture.
 Dot the blackberries with butter.

 Brush the pastry with the beaten egg and sprinkle with coarse sugar.

 Place the baking pan on the parchment lined baking sheet to catch any juice that may bubble over.
 Bake at 400°F for 10 minutes then reduce the heat to 350°F and continue baking for about 45 to 55 minutes or until the crust is golden brown and the juices are bubbling.
 If the crust is browning too quickly, tent the cobbler with foil as needed.

 Cool to room temperature or serve warm topped with ice cream or lightly sweeten cream if desired.